-4. In addition to those courses which must be taken under Option 1, a student may take a maximum of 12 semester hours of general electives under Option 2 within the hours required for graduation in the degree program.
-A student may take any course beyond the minimum hours required for graduation in the degree program under Option 2.
-All courses that are used to fulfill Liberal Arts, Business, major, minor, and Competency requirements must be taken under Option 1.
+4. In addition to those courses which must be taken under Option 1 (Letter Grades), a student may take a maximum of 12 semester hours of general electives under Option 2 (Satisfactory or No Credit) within the hours required for graduation in the degree program.
+A student may take any course beyond the minimum hours required for graduation in the degree program under Option 2 (Satisfactory or No Credit).
+All courses that are used to fulfill the Common Academic Program, required Business courses, and major and minor requirements must be taken under Option 1 (Letter Grades).

 5. The candidate has the responsibility of meeting degree requirements for the BS in Business Administration.
 Therefore, the student should be thoroughly familiar with the degree requirements and with his or her progress towards meeting those requirements.